JPriskomatis/360-Virtual-Tour/README.md

 8) UI glass-like panel at top left for title

 9) Location for next scene: White circle that on hover draws a line

+10) Arrow on hover -> Grow in size and no cylinder